EmrahFidan/desktopSearchEngine/README.md

 I also learned and used the use of recursive functions with this project.

-Recursive functions are functions that call themselves and solve the process by dividing it into smaller sub-problems.
-This approach allows to break complex problems into more understandable and manageable parts.
-But the important thing is that the recursive function includes a termination condition and continues to call itself until this condition occurs.
+Recursive functions are functions that call themselves and solve the process by breaking it down into smaller sub-problems.
+This approach allows complex problems to be broken down into more understandable and manageable parts.
+But the important thing is that the recursive function includes a termination condition and continues to call itself until this condition is met.

-<h2 style="color: #fee440;"> Feedback </h1>
+<h2 style="colour: #fee440;"> Feedback </h1>

 If you have any feedback, please contact me at: emrahfdn.work@gmail.com